yohannes911/select2/doc/select2.md

 ### Benchmark ###

-A simple microbenchmark is implemented for the Java version to gain some preliminary insigts.
+A simple microbenchmark is implemented for the Java version to gain some preliminary insights.
 See `src/java/bench`.

 The `select2` application service was reimplemented based upon the Java-builtin synchronization primitive: `compare and set` (`CAS`).
 That is to say this code implements the `select2` features but uses a different algorithm and is based on a different synchronization primitive, uses the `CAS`-based `AtomicInteger` class built into Java.